gregofgreg5/magick-ink2020/magic-item-archive.md

 The bracer is made of a mysterious, underinable precious metal with similarly remarkable and yet unknown gems.

-**The bracer can hold up to two spells, of up to 6th level**.
+**Chnnon's Remarkable Spell Cache can hold up to two spells, of up to 6th level**.
 Each spell can be cast once per day, for every two character levels (rounded down, with a minimum of once).
 Spells are at DC 12 (+Int Mod) or at the DC (spellcasting skill) of the wearer if they are the caster who imbued the spells into the bracer.
 Currently the bracer contains: [https://www.dndbeyond.com/spells/mirror-imageImage] (URL) and [Thunder Wave] (https://www.dndbeyond.com/spells/thunderwave)